 Porter Road is one of our favorite new meat delivery services offering a huge selection of sausages of all kinds.
 These brats are made with pasture-raised pork, eggs and fresh cream and seasoned with white pepper, nutmeg and ginger.

 KC Cattle Co. is a butcher delivery service specializing in Wagyu beef products.
-The Wagyu Summer sausage comes in two flavors, classic and jalapeno & cheese (for those who like their sausages spicy), and taste amazing when sliced with crackers and a soft cheese.
+The Wagyu Summer sausage comes in two flavors, classic and jalapeno & cheese (for those who like their sausages spicy), and go great sliced and served with crackers, an aged cheese and a cold Kolsch.

-Schaller & Weber collaborated with NYC German-style brewer Mikkeller on these Butcher Bier Brats made with Mikkeller NYC Butcher Bier.
+Schaller & Weber collaborated with craft brewer Mikkeller on these Butcher Bier Brats made with Mikkeller NYC Butcher Bier.
 A twist on the company's classic bratwurst, these tasty pork brats pack a full Oktoberfest-style flavor punch.

-For the guy or gal looking to go that extra sausage-y step and make their own links, this Man Crate comes with everyone you'll need (except actual meat).
-The kit includes a NorPro Delux meat grinder and mincer, sausage casings and two sausage spice blends -- maple apple spice and merguez spice -- plus a home detail brush.
-Making sausages was never so easy (or tasty!)
+For the guy or gal looking to go that extra sausage-y step and make their own links, this Man Crate comes with everything you'll need (except actual meat).
+The kit includes a Norpro Deluxe meat grinder and mincer, sausage casings and two sausage spice blends -- maple apple spice and merguez spice -- plus a home detail brush.
+Making sausages was never so easy (or tasty!).

 Vegetarians and vegans can now enjoy a proper sausage fix.
 Surely you've heard about the plant-based meat alternatives from food-tech startups like Impossible and Beyond Meat.
 These meatless brats with all-vegan seasonings and ingredients, courtesy of Beyond Meat, seek to imitate the flavor of a traditional German sausage.